Analysis | Texas’s decision to lift coronavirus containment efforts comes at a bizarre moment

 It’s clearly not the case that Texas has achieved sufficient immunity to disregard these concerns.
 The state has done one of the worst jobs in the country of vaccinating its residents, though that was negatively affected by the recent winter storm.
 That’s the asterisk to the Biden announcement, of course: Vaccine ability doesn’t mean uniform ability to quickly distribute it.

 Abbott is instead appealing to the ability of Texans to take necessary precautions on their own, an optimism that recent history suggests is not warranted.
-Abbott announced a stay-at-home order in late March, moving quickly to lift it once the Trump administration began advocating for broad reopenings.
+Abbott announced a stay-at-home order in late March, moving quickly to lift it once Donald Trump’s administration began advocating for broad reopenings.
 By summer, Texas had become an epicenter of new case spikes nationally.
 Abbott implemented a mask mandate on July 2, when the state was seeing about 6,300 new cases a day.
 Over the next few weeks, as existing infections became symptomatic, new case totals topped 10,000.
 By early September, though, they’d fallen again.

 In early October, Abbott began scaling back restrictions on restaurants and bars.
 Nationally, a third wave of cases was just beginning, and Texas ended up seeing more than 23,000 new cases a day and, at the worst moment, more than 336 new deaths each day.

 In recent weeks, the number of cases and deaths in Texas have dropped, as they have elsewhere in the country.
-Today, data from the COVID Tracking Project indicate that the seven-day average of new cases is at more than 8,000, well over the number when the mandate was first implemented as journalist David Gura noted.
+Today, data from the COVID Tracking Project indicates that the seven-day average of new cases is at more than 8,000, well over the number when the mandate was first implemented as journalist David Gura noted.

 The trend is good, but a plunge in testing due to that storm has made it hard to know how much of a drop the state has seen.
-Hospitalization data, which tend to be more stable, indicate that there are 6,000 Texans currently hospitalized — but that’s down from 14,000 or so in the middle of January and is below the level seen in early July.
+Hospitalization data, which tends to be more stable, indicates that there are 6,000 Texans currently hospitalized — but that’s down from 14,000 or so in the middle of January and is below the level seen in early July.

 Until that summer spike, Texas was actually seeing relatively few cases given how much of the population it constitutes.
 By October, though, Texas made up a larger percentage of coronavirus cases than did the country.
 (The number of coronavirus deaths is still slightly lower than the percentage of Texans.)
 Then the spike came.

 Walensky’s point was that the country (and states) shouldn’t settle for “better than January” as a benchmark, given how bad January was.
 Texas has other advantages that not all states share, like usually moderate weather in early spring facilitating outdoor activities.
-But particularly given how close the country is to being able to resume normal activity while also containing the virus, it’s hard to understand why Abbott has decided to suddenly take his foot off the brake.
+But particularly given how close the country is to being able to resume normal activity while containing the virus, it’s hard to understand why Abbott has decided to suddenly take his foot off the brake.

 It also risks the thing we can least afford: providing an opportunity for the virus to spread widely enough that another, more dangerous variant might emerge.
 Perhaps even a variant that is resistant to the available vaccines.
-There’s a very small risk, in other words, that Texas isn’t only already celebrating a victory it hasn’t attained, but that it might also push the finish line even farther away.
+There’s a very small risk, in other words, that Texas isn’t only already celebrating a victory it hasn’t attained, but that it might also push the finish line even further away.